 If we continue applying this metaphor, then we can see the central executive in working memory integrating (i.e., combining) information from two assistants (the phonological loop and the visuospatial sketchpad) and also drawing on information held in a large database (long-term memory).

 The phonological loop is the part of working memory that deals with spoken and written material.
 It consists of two parts (see Figure 3).

-The phonological store (linked to speech perception) acts as an inner ear and holds information in speech-based form (i.e. spoken words) for 1-2 seconds.
+The phonological store (linked to speech perception) acts as an inner ear and holds information in a speech-based form (i.e., spoken words) for 1-2 seconds.
 Spoken words enter the store directly.
 Written words must first be converted into an articulatory (spoken) code before they can enter the phonological store.